rargelaguet/10x_gastrulation_DNMTs/README.md

 Contact
 -------

 For questions on the computational analysis: Ricard Argelaguet (ricard.argelaguet@gmail.com).
-For questions on the experimental work: Tim Lohoff (tlohoff431@gmail.com) or Stephen Clark (Stephen.Clark@babraham.ac.uk)
+For questions on the experimental work: Tim Lohoff (tlohoff431@gmail.com) or Stephen Clark (sclark@altoslabs.com)